bookingactivities/booking-activities/readme.txt

 = My events appears to be booked, but no bookings appear in the list = Temporary bookings (such as In cart events) take active slots but may not appear in the bookings list.
-Click on the desired event on the reservation calendar, in "Bookings" page.
-Then, just click on the settings wheel above the bookings list, and check 'Display temporary bookings'.
+Go to the "Bookings" page, under the "States" filter select "Booked", "Pending" and "In cart" (use CTRL+Click to select multiple row).
-Now you can see all kind of active bookings (booked, pending, in cart).
+Then, just click on "Apply Filters".
+Now you can see all kind of active bookings.

-= Cancelled bookings disapeared from the list, I need to see them! = Click on the desired event on the booking schedule, in "Bookings" page.
+= Cancelled bookings disapeared from the list, I need to see them! = Got to the "Bookings" page.
+Under the "States" filter, select all the available status (click on a status and press CTRL+A to select all rows).
-Just click on the settings wheel above the bookings list, and check 'Display inactive bookings'.
-Now you can see inactive bookings (cancelled, expired, removed, refunded, refund requested).
+Click on "Apply Filters" and then you will be able to see inactive bookings (cancelled, expired, removed, refunded, refund requested).

 = Email notifications are not sent =